wilson0x4d/gadeu/README.md

 ## Contact

-You can reach me on `Discord <https://discordapp.com/users/307684202080501761>`_ or `open an Issue on Github <https://github.com/wilson0x4d/gadeu/issues/new/choose>`_.
+You can reach me on [Discord](https://discordapp.com/users/307684202080501761) or [open an Issue on Github](https://github.com/wilson0x4d/gadeu/issues/new/choose).